audio-lab/audio-formant/process.md

 ## Q: how can we organize uninterruptible speaker?
 When GC delays the sound, but not blocks it?
-A: we should put repeatable chunks into a set of audio-buffers connected to output.
+- we should put repeatable chunks into a set of audio-buffers connected to output?
 	Q: what’s the minimal width of repeatable chunk?
 		A: with pure sine - one period.
 			- with unstable noisy sine about a second i guess?